 Rental Car Costs

-If you have to get a rental car while yours is in the shop, the other driver’s insurance company will usually cover this expense too.
+You shouldn’t let a car accident prevent you from running errands, going to work, or doing essential travel.
+If you have to get a rental car while yours is in the shop, the other driver’s insurance company will also cover this expense.

 Vehicle Repairs or Replacement

-If your car is damaged or totaled in an accident, you can make a claim for property damage.
+If your car is damaged or totaled in an accident, you can claim for property damage.
 There are two possibilities for settlement in a property damage claim:

 - Repair of the vehicle